google/accompanist/docs/pager.md

 </video>

 !!! warning
-    Pager is currently experimental, and it's APIs could change at any time.
+    The pager layouts are currently experimental and the APIs could change at any time.
     All of the APIs are marked with the `@ExperimentalPagerApi` annotation.

 The simplest usage looks like the following: